 His use of unusual materials and his theatrical tendencies are two reasons Kounellis was included with other Italian artists in the Arte Povera movement.
 The name of the movement, Italian for “poor art,” was invented by Germano Celant in 1967.
 Celant’s choice of the term “poor” referred to three areas of artistic poverty, all of which are exemplified by elements of Kounellis’s work.
 First, street theater and anti-elitist protest, considered low or “poor” forms of expression, influenced Kounellis’s creation of installation art.
 Secondly, humble, ephemeral, and everyday materials, the sort of objects Kounellis continually re-imagined in his artwork, were called “poor” in contrast to traditional, elite, or “high” art materials like marble, cast bronze, and oil paint.
 Finally, rejecting the institutionalization of art led to “poor” economics.
 An example is the installation of horses at the L’Attico Gallery.
 The Tate Modern described this action as an “extreme manifestation of the desire to make art that could not be sold.”

 Although canonized as an Italian artist, Kounellis was born in Greece in 1936.
 After living through World War II and the Greek Civil War, he embraced a new home in Rome at age 20.
 His first solo exhibition was held in Rome in 1960, when he was still a student, and featured black and white stenciled paintings.
 By 1967, he was considered a member of the Arte Povera movement and had completed such works as a wall hung with sheets of burlap, an iron platform supporting various cacti, and a live parrot perched on a clothes hanger.
 A Kounellis retrospective was mounted at the Museum of Contemporary Art, Chicago, in 1986.
 He has been the subject of solo exhibitions at international museums, including the Museum of Cycladic Art, Athens (2012); Tate Modern, London (2009); the Neue Nationalgalerie, Berlin (2007); the Albertina, Vienna (2005); the Museo Nacional Centro de Arte Reina Sofia, Madrid (1996); the Castello di Rivoli Turin (1988); the Whitechapel Art Gallery, London (1982); and the Stedlijk Van Abbemuseum, Eindhoven (1981).
 In 2019, the Fondazione Prada (Venice) presented “Jannis Kounellis”.
 Curated by Germano Celant, it was the first major posthumous retrospective dedicated to the artist.
 Kounellis lived and worked in Rome, Italy.
-His estate is represented by Gavin Brown’s enterprise, New York and Rome.
+His estate is represented by Sprovieri in London and Gladstone Gallery in New York and Belgium.